You Support This Site

 And it's here that STUCK coalesces into what the rest of the movie is actually about.
 Brandi hits Tom with her car and he becomes "stuck" in her windshield, hanging half in and half out of her car.
 Cut, sliced, broken, traumatized and losing blood, Tom is at first unconscious and Brandi, in an instant makes a choice that will only compound all of her bad choices until she contemplates the worst parts of her character.

 STUCK is a movie about the dual nature of pretty much everyone.
 Tom is a well educated man who is on skid row due to company layoffs.
 He is not, by nature, an unemployed bum, and is ignorant and unprepared for life physically lived on the street.
 His landlord takes away his home and possessions.
-The employment agency doesn't offer jobs or even seem interested in doing so.
+The tax-funded employment agency doesn't offer jobs.
 The policemen neither Protect or Serve.

-Brandi never held down a job as good as the one that Tom lost, but she only sees Tom as a homeless bum whose life isn't worth the punishment and loss of promotion she will get (and possibly loss of job as well), should she do the right thing.
-So she hides Tom, still stuck in her car window, in her garage, promising him (in the moments when he awakes in pain) that she has called for help and that someone is coming.
-Eventually between black-outs, Tom realizes Brandi is lying to him and knows he has to make his own escape, and soon, or he'll die.
-Which is what Brandi wants.
+Brandi never held down a job as good as the one that Tom lost, but she only sees Tom as a homeless bum whose life isn't worth the punishment and loss of promotion she will get (and possibly lose), should she do the right thing.
+So she hides Tom, still stuck in her car window, in her garage, promising him (in the moments when he awakes in pain) that she's called for help and that someone is coming.
+Eventually between black-outs, Tom realizes Brandi is lying to him and knows he has to make his own escape, and soon, or he'll die: Which is what Brandi wants.
 The damage to her car is bad enough.
 The fact that Tom isn't dead only adds to her frustration.
 Why is this lousy bum wrecking her life just when everything was going so well?

 As you would expect from a Stuart Gordon movie, the pain Tom goes through is bloodily visualized and the movie keeps amping up the misfortune that Tom must suffer through as he attempts to save his own life.
 Mena Suvari meanwhile, does a wickedly good job of portraying a young woman whose mask of compassionate kindness hides a psychotic selfishness.
 As Brandi, Mena pulls off moments of true malevolent evil.
 At 94 minutes, this movie is reasonably short, but Brandi's descent feels neither rushed or false.
 Russell Hornsby's Rashid is a beautiful tempo of trainwreck hilarity.
 Hornsby owns his every scene as a man who is called upon to live up to his false bravado.